Bouke/HAP/README.md

     brew install libsodium

-And then build the project itself:
+And then build and run the project itself:

-    swift build -c release
+    swift run hap-server -c release

 ### Linux